Estate Planning Terms - In Plain English

 4. Trust

-A trust is a legal arrangement where one person (the trustee) holds and manages property for someone else (the beneficiary).
-Trusts can help avoid probate, control how and when assets are distributed, provide piracy, and offer tax advantages in certain situations.
+A trust is a legal arrangement where one person (the trustee) holds and manages property for someone else’s benefit (the beneficiary or beneficiaries).
+Trusts can help avoid probate, control how and when assets are distributed, provide privacy, and offer tax advantages in certain situations.

 In simple terms: A trust lets you put someone in charge of managing assets for someone else.